innolitics/rdm/README.md

 9. Write new architecture documents as new _software items_ are implemented.
 10. Once a new _release_ is cut, generate a set of IEC62304 documents using `rdm release`.
 RDM will check the various YAML and architecture files for consistent, and then generate a set of markdown files.
 11. These markdown files can then be converted to PDFs or Word documents using a tool such as [Pandoc](https://pandoc.org).

+## Design Goals

+1. Provide a generic template that covers common use-cases but is customizable.
+2. Provide readable documents; e.g., other 62304 templates include many short deeply nested sub-sections.
+We use a maximum of two levels of nesting.
+We also provide flags (e.g., for different safety classes) that prune out irrelevant parts of the document, so that the documents only include what is necessary for the particular project.
+3. Focused on software developers; the plan documents are intended to read and used frequently by the software developers on the team.
+Thus, wherever there was a tradeoff between making it easy to read for developers vs regulators/auditors, we optimized for developers.
+For example, we re-order IEC62304 sections to follow a more logical order for developers at the cost of being less parallel to IEC62304's structure.
+4. Easy auditablility.
+In order to make it easier for regulators/auditors to read the document, we include auditor comments and links back to IEC62304.
+These links and notes are hidden by default, but there is a flag that enables turning them on.
+This way, we can use the "official" version without comments during our day-to-day work, but we can give the auditors two copies—both the "official" version and the "auditor" version that has all these extra notes.

 ## Dependencies